nxck2005/alu/README.md

 - 32-bit
 - Support for 3 CPU registers for operations
-- Accumulator-centric
+- Accumulator-centric (like 8080)
 - Memory and program counter to store programs and data (unified)
 - Basic instruction set (arithmetic, logical, data movement, control flow)
-- Planned web interface (flask)
+- Web interface using flask

 ## To run: